anonymouscode2024/BhGeo/README.md

 # BhGeo

-The formal and formatted code will be submitted soon, sorry for the delay since the 1st author has a fracture....
-We have to upload an intermediate version at first...
+The formal and formatted code will be submitted soon, sorry for the delay since the 1st author has to stay at the hospital for several days.
+We have to upload an intermediate version first.